codewordcreative/susty-icons/README.md

 I'm getting close to covering all the basics now, so I guess we are heading to an official v1 release.
 I've not promoted the icons at all yet, but already have some stars - thank you!

 I've also separated the folders for different styles off for easier processing and maintenance, and am pregenerating certain popular colour choices, plus ones I am likely to use myself.
 I have also now separated off the solid icons - just because I found them a bit annoying/distracting when admiring the sets!
 Less relevant to others on the outside, but I also reworked the grid generation system so it's easier to create the demo grids.

+Talking of the grids: I added a static html page to preview the existing variants.
+Demo pics have also been moved.
+See: https://codewordcreative.github.io/susty-icons/preview-variants.html

 In adding a lot of icons, I also made a slightly 'political' choice regarding the accessibility/wheelchair icon.
 I could have made it even smaller without the curves, but I dislike how the standard icons seem to emphasise the chair, make them a passive user, and generally reduce the person to chair first and person second.
 For this reason, I added softer curves and a clear distinction between chair and human to better represent the people who use them.